We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-As with other foods in this article, it is best to eat nuts that are as whole and unprocessed as possible.
+As with other foods in this article, it is best to eat nuts that are as whole and as unprocessed as possible.
 Nuts with coatings or flavorings have higher GI scores than plain nuts.

 - complex carbohydrates

-Avoid legume products that contain added sugars and simple starches, such as those in syrups, sauces, or marinades.
+People with diabetes may wish to avoid legume products that contain added sugars and simple starches, such as those in syrups, sauces, or marinades.
 These additions can significantly increase a product’s GI score.